-It is easy to launch change initiatives, but it is hard to keep it going in the long run.
-Often companies decide to set up new units, departments and even a new entity, and then assign people & funds.
+It is easy to launch change initiatives, but it is hard to keep them going in the long run.
+Often companies decide to set up new units, departments, and even a new entity and then assign people & funds.
 But in most cases, they still manage everything in the old way with their old process.
 Digital transformation is more than just adopting new technology, it also requires adopting new methods of thinking and applying changes across the entire organization.
-To kick-off this stage, here are some steps that companies should follows:
+To kick off this stage, here are some steps that companies should follow:

-- Start with light-house projects, which mean the projects offer potential rewards with manageable risks.
+- Start with light-house projects, which means the projects offer potential rewards with manageable risks.

 - Organize to promote a new agile way of working: Setting an independent unit will be a good way to start, but the mother companies must also have a mechanism to support it, and set some KPI to measure its progress.

 - Nurture a digital culture: a digital culture must concentrate on the customers rather than processes, procedures.
 The companies must continuously learn and get feedback in order to improve their service quality.

 In this stage, if the internal team doesn’t have enough tech experience to handle the tasks, companies can start evaluating potential Software development partners, in order to boost the growth.